Edward Braddock: Legacy

-Benjamin Franklin's Autobiography (1791) includes an account of helping General Braddock garner supplies and carriages for the general's troops.
-He also describes a conversation with Braddock in which he explicitly warned the General that his plan to march troops to the fort through a narrow valley would be dangerous because of the possibility of an ambush.
+Benjamin Franklin's 1791 autobiography includes an account of him helping Braddock garner supplies and carriages for Braddock's troops.
+Franklin also describes a conversation with Braddock in which he explicitly warned him that his plan to march troops to the fort through a narrow valley would be dangerous because of the possibility of an ambush.
 This is sometimes cited as advice against the disastrous eventual outcome, but the fact remains that Braddock was not ambushed in that final action, and the battle site was not, in any case, a narrow valley.
 Braddock had in fact taken great precautions against ambuscade, and had crossed the Monongahela an additional time to avoid the narrow Turtle Creek defile.
 In 1804, human remains believed to be Braddock's were found buried in the roadway about 1.5 miles (2.4 km) west of Great Meadows by a crew of road workers.
 The remains were exhumed and moved to a nearby site for reburial.
 A marble monument was erected over the new grave site in 1913 by the Coldstream Guards.

-General Braddock is the namesake of Braddock Borough, Mt.
-Braddock, Braddock Hills, and North Braddock in Pennsylvania; the community of Braddock Heights or Braddock Mountain west of Frederick, Maryland; Braddock Middle School and Braddock Road in Cumberland, Maryland; and, in Virginia, Braddock Road, which runs from Alexandria to Aldie, a separate Braddock Road within the city of Alexandria – namesake of the Metrorail station at its eastern terminus – and Braddock Street in Winchester.
-Sections of the road cut by the British Army are known as the Braddock Road and form most of eastern U.S. Route 40 in Maryland and Pennsylvania.
+Braddock is the namesake of Braddock, Braddock Hills, and North Braddock in Pennsylvania; Braddock Heights and Braddock Road in Maryland; and the Braddock Road which runs from Alexandria to Aldie, a separate Braddock Road within Alexandria itself – the namesake of the Metrorail station at its eastern terminus – and Braddock Street in Winchester in Virginia.
+Sections of the road cut by Braddock's expedition are known as the Braddock Road and form most of eastern U.S. Route 40 in Maryland and Pennsylvania.

-In fiction
+Depictions in media

-Braddock appears as an antagonist in the video game Assassin's Creed III, where George Washington is introduced as a young officer serving under Braddock in the French and Indian War.
-The game portrays Braddock as a ruthless general, who indiscriminately kills his enemies, civilians, and even his own allies to achieve his goals.
-Additionally, he is a former member of the fictitious Templar Order, and a rival of Haytham Kenway, the playable character during the game's early missions.
-During his 1755 expedition, he is assassinated by Haytham with the help of several Native American tribes, who sought to see Braddock eliminated because his men ravaged their villages.
+A heavily fictionalized Braddock appears in the 2012 video game Assassin's Creed III, where George Washington is introduced as a young officer serving under him during the French and Indian War.
+The game portrays Braddock as a ruthless general who indiscriminately kills his enemies, civilians, and even his own allies to achieve his goals.
+Additionally, he is a former member of the Templar Order and a rival of Haytham Kenway, the playable character during the game's early missions.
+During his 1755 expedition, he is assassinated by Haytham with the help of several Native American tribes, who sought to see Braddock eliminated because his men had ravaged their villages.

 Robert Matzen directed, wrote and produced the documentary When the Forest Ran Red: Washington, Braddock & a Doomed Army, which dramatizes the ambush of Braddock by 250 French soldiers and 600 Native Americans.

-The Ohio River expedition is a central event at the start of William Thackeray’s novel The Virginians (1857), in which the hero’s brother is missing presumed dead.
+The Ohio River expedition is a central event at the start of William Thackeray's novel The Virginians (1857), in which the hero's brother is missing presumed dead.
 The young George Washington is a central character, and General Braddock is also featured.
-The novel makes much of Franklin’s warnings against the plan, as well as the colonials lack of support for the British militia.
+The novel makes much of Franklin's warnings against the plan, as well as the colonials lack of support for the militia.

+Braddock was played by Andy Serkis in the 2026 film Young Washington, depicting his relationship with George Washington and his actions in the Battle of the Monongahela.